SQL Differences Between Impala and Hive

 intended to prevent accidental deletion of data, rather than a security mechanism to protect against

 Impala can make use of privileges set up through Hive

 REVOKE statements in Impala 2.0 and higher.

-See Enabling Sentry Authorization for Impala for the details of authorization in Impala, including
+See Impala Authorization for the details of authorization in Impala.

 SQL statements and clauses: